 Masjid Zahir Darul Aman Hwy, Alor Setar 05350, Malaysia

-The ambience of the mosque is amazing and the main building was built in 1793 which was later renovated in 1881.
+The ambience of the mosque is amazing and the main building was built in 1793 and was later renovated in 1881.
 The Royal Mausoleum is located near the Mosque.

-During my stay in Kuala Terengganu, I booked "The Regency Waterfront Hotel" a beautiful property located at the outskirts of of KT city.
-The Floating Mosque or Zahrah Mosque is located right next to the lake which gives it an impression of floating structure in water.
+During my stay in Kuala Terengganu, I booked "The Regency Waterfront Hotel" a beautiful property located on the outskirts of Kuala Terengganu city.
+The Floating Mosque or Zahrah Mosque is located right next to the lake which gives it the impression of a floating structure in water.
 It was an interesting experience to listen to the Recitation of the Quran in the morning and evening time at the Mosque.

 Kuala Ibai is located 4km south of the city centre and you will drive past Batu Buruk beach to reach this area.
-Visitors are expected to dress conservatively and not disturb the worshippers during prayers timings.
-The mosque is built in the memory of the mother of late Sultan of Terengganu.
+Visitors are expected to dress conservatively and not disturb the worshippers during prayer timings.
+The mosque is built in memory of the mother of the late Sultan of Terengganu.

 Floating Mosque, Kuala Terengganu